Operating a Motor Vehicle Under the Influence (OMVI)

 If you have been charged with operating a motor vehicle while under the influence in Ohio, working with a capable criminal defense attorney is paramount when trying to fight the allegations.
 Considering the penalties that could result from a conviction, covering all your bases is important in finding a favorable outcome.

 Each OMVI defense lawyer at Joslyn Law Firm leaves nothing to chance, investigating every aspect of the case while working to pursue outcomes such as not guilty verdicts and case dismissals.
-Furthermore, our Franklin County legal team understands that science is not perfect and maintains a sharp understanding of the latest potential weaknesses in blood alcohol content (BAC) testing.
+Furthermore, our Hamilton County legal team understands that science is not perfect and maintains a sharp understanding of the latest potential weaknesses in blood alcohol content (BAC) testing.